KeithTohx/ID_KeithToh_Assg2/README.md

 ![Wireframe Image](images/wireframe.png)
 * The Wireframe for this project was amended later in the design process to better reflect changes to the inital plan/design and include several new features.
-* UPDATE: the layout of the website has been changed to display the traffic images in the Google Maps Info Windows.
+* UPDATE: the layout of the website has been changed to display the traffic images in the Google Maps Information Windows instead of below the Legend.

 ## Features
 ### Existing Features